 Financial Aid Awards

 Financial Aid Awards are accessed on Athena.
 All UGA students are required to create a MyID which will then create a UGA e-mail address.
 We use your UGA e-mail address as the official mechanism to notify you of the availability of your Financial Aid Award on Athena.

 If you have not yet created a MyID, we will e-mail you at the address you provided on your UGA Admissions application.
 It is very important that you regularly check your e-mail account and delete old e-mails in order to avoid reaching your disk space capacity; otherwise your electronic Award notification may be rejected by your account.
 Read more information about e-mail notifications from OSFA, on the E-mail Information Web Page.

-When you access your Award on OASIS, review all Award messages and the information we provide concerning the types of aid included on your Award.
-If your Award includes the offer of Federal Work-Study (FWS) assistance and/or student loans, you will be directed to accept or cancel your aid in OASIS.
+When you access your Award on Athena, review all Award messages and the information we provide concerning the types of aid included on your Award.
+If your Award includes the offer of Federal Work-Study (FWS) assistance and/or student loans, you will be directed to accept or cancel your aid in Athena.
 We automatically pre-accept any gift aid you may be awarded (HOPE or Zell Miller Scholarship, Federal Pell Grant etc.) at the time of the award.
 We also notify applicants who requested aid that is not available.

 Important Student Loan Notice

 First-time student and parent loan borrowers should review "Entrance Counseling and Master Promissory Notes (MPNs)" for additional information.
 Students borrowing Federal Graduate PLUS Loans and parents borrowing Federal Parent PLUS Loans must also complete the "Annual PLUS Loan Borrower Processing Requirements".

 Please refer to the Loan Programs section of this Web site for additional information regarding the Federal Direct Loan Program.